UnusMundusWave/lmstudio-sdk-examples/README.md

 ### 4. `sorting_agent.py`

-This script demonstrates how to use vision capabilities to analyze and sort images into different categories (holidays, cars, and others) based on their content.
+This script demonstrates how to create an agent that sorts images into different folders based on their content using the LM Studio SDK and vision capabilities.
+It processes images from a source folder and automatically categorizes them into different destination folders.

 **How to Run:**

+Before running this script, make sure you have a 'source' folder populated with images (e.g., `.png`, `.jpg`, `.jpeg`).

 ```bash
 python sorting_agent.py